rabbiahmed/dragonfruit-ai/README.md

 This will start:
 - DragonFruit AI (the Streamlit app runs on http://localhost:8501)
-- Ollama server (with the mistral model).
-Ollama runs internally in the container; the mistral model is automatically pulled.
+- Ollama server (with the mistral model)
+  - Ollama runs internally in the container; the mistral model is automatically pulled.
 - GPU support enabled (if available)

 ## 📄 License